Please see the DAF PUF page for details on the public use version of this file.

 See the tips below for how to efficiently use the DAF data documentation.

-File Locations for DAF16 Files, Data Marts, and Extracts.
-The dataset names (DSNs) of all DAF16 components and linkable files are provided in a “file of filenames,” a mainframe text file at the location below, or as a downloadable text “file of filenames.”
+File Locations for DAF19 Files, Data Marts, and Extracts.
+The dataset names (DSNs) of all DAF19 components and linkable files are provided in a file of filenames, a mainframe text file at the location below, or as a downloadable text file of filenames.

 Some files (noted in the file of filenames) have copies stored on the agency mainframe.
-The copy name is identical to the original name except that the node “DAF16P” is “DAF16C.”
-Examples are included in the file of filenames, and we urge regular DAF users to check the file of filenames periodically to see if we have updated any of the files they are using.
+The copy name is identical to the original name except that the node DAF19P is DAF19C.
+Examples are included in the file of filenames.

 DAF Data Marts

-The following data marts are available for the DAF16:
+The following data marts are available for the DAF19:

 - The Awardee Data Mart (ADM) supports cohort analyses for the SSDI and SSI disability programs.
 It contains beneficiaries who received their first SSI or SSDI payment as an adult between 1996 and the end of the last year covered by the current DAF and includes all DAF demographic file variables for those beneficiaries as well as payment- and eligibility-based award variables constructed for the purpose.
 Researchers interested in assessing trends in beneficiary cohorts or in following outcomes of beneficiaries from first benefit month onward may be interested in this file.
 A detailed description of the ADM is in Volume 2.

-The following extracts are available for the DAF16:
+The following extracts are available for the DAF19:

-- The National Beneficiary Survey (NBS) Extract is a mini version of the full DAF (Demographic, Annual, Ticket to Work Participation, Ticket to Work Payment, and RSA linkable files) that includes only respondents to one of SSA’s five NBS surveys (NBS04, NBS05, NBS06, NBS10, and NBS15).
+- The National Beneficiary Survey (NBS) Extract is a mini version of the full DAF (Demographic, Annual, Ticket to Work Participation, Ticket to Work Payment, and RSA linkable files) that includes only respondents to one of SSA's six NBS surveys (NBS04, NBS05, NBS06, NBS10, NBS15 and NBS17).
 See Volume 2 for more information about this extract.

-- The SSA Survey and Demonstration Projects Extract is a mini version of the full DAF (Demographic, Annual, Ticket to Work Participation, Ticket to Work Payment, and RSA linkable files) that includes only beneficiaries in the Benefits Entitlement Services Team (BEST) Demonstration, the National Survey of Children and Families (NSCF), and the Youth Transition Demonstration (YTD).
+- The SSA Survey and Demonstration Projects Extract is a mini version of the full DAF (Demographic, Annual, Ticket to Work Participation, Ticket to Work Payment, and RSA linkable files) that includes only beneficiaries in the Benefits Entitlement Services Team (BEST) Demonstration, Accelerated Benefits (AB), Benefit Offset National Demonstration (BOND), Benefit Offset Pilot Demonstration (BOPD), Homeless Outreach Projects and Evaluation (HOPE), Mental Health Treatment Study (MHTS), National Survey of Children and Families (NSCF), Promoting Opportunity Demonstration (POD), Promoting Readiness of Minors in SSI (PROMISE), the Supported Employment Demonstration (SED) and the Youth Transition Demonstration (YTD).
 The extract contains variables indicating the sample(s) the beneficiary is from.
-These variables are BEST_FLAG, NSCF_FLAG, and YTD_FLAG.
+These variables are AB_FLAG, BEST_FLAG, BOND_FLAG, BOPD_FLAG, HOPE_FLAG, MHTS_FLAG, NSCF_FLAG, OPD_FLAG, PROMISE_FLAG and YTD_FLAG.
 See Volume 2 for more information about this extract.
+Use of these data are restricted to projects that meet the privacy and disclosure restrictions as disclosed to the participants in these data collections.
+For more information on using these extracts, please contact ^ORDES DAF.

 - The Ticket to Work Participant Extract is a mini version of the full DAF (Demographic, Annual, Ticket to Work Participation, Ticket to Work Payment, and RSA linkable files) that includes only participants in SSA's Ticket to Work program in 2006 or later.
 See Volume 2 for more information about this extract.